bdesanctis/bamdam/README.md

-                        Path to a text file containing paths to input tsv files, one per line --out_tsv OUT_TSV     Path to output tsv file name (default: combined.tsv) --minreads MINREADS   Minimum reads across samples to include taxa (default: 50) --include [{damage,duplicity,dust,taxpath,gc,all,none} ...]
+                        Path to a text file containing paths to input tsv files, one per line --out_tsv OUT_TSV     Path to output tsv file name (default: combined.tsv) --minreads MINREADS   Minimum reads across samples to include taxa (default: 50) --include [{Duplicity,MeanDust,Damage+1,Damage-1,MeanLength,ANI,AvgReadGC,AvgRefGC,UniqueKmers,RatioDupKmers,TotalAlignments,UnaggregatedReads} ...]
-                        Additional metrics to include in output file.
-Specify any combination of the options, 'all', or 'none'.
+                        Metrics to include in output file.
+Specify any combination of bamdam compute output tsv columns, 'all', or 'none'.
+TaxNodeID, TaxName, TotalReads and taxpath are always included. (default: none)
-                        Supports: damage, duplicity, dust, taxpath, gc (default: all)
 ```

 ### <a name="extract"></a>bamdam extract

-Extracts reads assigned to a specific taxonomic node or underneath from a bam file.
-Output is another bam file, also with a subsetted header to only include those references which appear in output bam alignments.
+Extracts from a bam file (a) reads which have been assigned to a subset of taxonomic nodes or underneath, and/or (b) the best alignment for each read, and/or (c) reads which are assigned to the best reference sequence.
+Output is another bam file.
+The output bam will have a reduced header to only include those references which appear in the output bam alignments.
 Accepts numeric tax IDs.
-You can also choose to only include alignments to the most-hit reference genome to obtain a single-reference-genome bam.

 ```
 usage: bamdam extract [-h] --in_bam IN_BAM --in_lca IN_LCA --out_bam OUT_BAM [--tax TAX [TAX ...]] [--tax_file TAX_FILE] [--only_top_ref]

 optional arguments:
   -h, --help              show this help message and exit --in_bam IN_BAM         Path to the BAM file (required) --in_lca IN_LCA         Path to the LCA file (required) --out_bam OUT_BAM       Path to the filtered BAM file (required) --tax TAX [TAX ...]
-Numeric tax ID(s) to extract (default: none) --tax_file TAX_FILE  File of numeric tax ID(s) to extract, one per line (default: none) --only_top_ref       Only keep alignments to the most-hit reference (default: not set)
+Numeric tax ID(s) to extract (default: none) --tax_file TAX_FILE     File of numeric tax ID(s) to extract, one per line (default: none) --only_top_ref          Only keep alignments to the most-hit reference (default: not set) --only_top_alignment    Only output the best alignment for each read.
+If there are multiple best alignments, randomly picks one (default: not set)
 ```

-Note that bamdam extract output may still contain multi-mappers i.e. multiple alignments per read, and if you can't trust your mapping quality scores (which might be the case if you mapped against the reference database in separate chunks), you might consider quickly re-mapping these reads to their single reference genome before continuing with some downstream steps.
-See the tutorial for an example of this.
+The best alignment is chosen by alignment score (AS tag), which is still meaningful after merging bams mapped to more than one reference (whereas mapping quality is not).
+Unless you choose only_top_alignment, bamdam extract output will still contain multiple alignments per read.
+If you specify both --only_top_ref and --only_top_alignment, you will get for each read the best alignment to that reference, not necessarily the best alignment overall.
+The top reference sequence is chosen by total number of alignments.

 ### <a name="plotdamage"></a>bamdam plotdamage